Emmet + Visual Studio Code: A golden experience of lightning-fast HTML coding that tickles your sense of omnipotence

 It's easy to imagine how "!" expands like this, dramatically speeding up coding

-Emmet is so much more than that!
+Emmet is capable of so much more!

-Generating lists is also super easy.
+Generating lists is also incredibly easy.

 Just by typing "ul>li*4" you can quickly create a ul tag with four li tags